reetu95/reetu95/README.md

 ## Data Engineer

-Data Engineer with 7 years of experience building batch and streaming data platforms — Azure (Databricks, ADF, Delta Lake, dbt), Kafka, Snowflake, and AWS — including AI-ready pipelines for ML and RAG systems.
+Data Engineer with 7 years of experience building batch and streaming data platforms, Azure (Databricks, ADF, Delta Lake, dbt), Kafka, Snowflake, and AWS, including AI-ready pipelines for ML and RAG systems.
 M.S. in Computer Science, Rochester Institute of Technology (May 2026).

 ---